-Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Digital Photography Activity Booklet which has a wide variety of activities that teach girls the foundations of digital photography.
+Use the Digital Photography Activity Booklet which has a wide variety of activities that teach girls the foundations of digital photography.
 These activities include learning different camera modes, playing photo bingo, and coding a slideshow with their photos!
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
 Learn more about this activity booklet and get yours today!

 A blog is a great way to display all the digital photographs the girls take, while documenting your troop’s activities.

 While the girls are learning about digital photography you can assign one to be the official photographer for every meeting.
 If you want the blog to be private you can give it a password or just store it as a Google photo album.

 If you want the girls to be able to share the blog, you can host it on Tumblr, a popular blog platform.
 Even if the girls take just one great photo for every post, Tumblr displays it nicely.
 It’s common that people only write brief accompanying text, so it’s very low commitment.
 You can tag your posts with relevant hashtags such as #girlscouts, #scouttroop and other key words so that other troops and people in related communities can easily view and share your troop’s posts.